totvslabs/pyCarol/tutorial/chapters/ch5_enhanced_batchapp/README.md

 /app/functions/**init**.py
 ```

-### IS THIS THE CORRECT URL?
-The full source code is available at [this](https://github.com/totvslabs/pyCarol/tree/tutorial/tutorial/code/checkpoint3) github link, but a few snippets are worth being explained further.
+The full source code is available at [this](https://github.com/totvslabs/pyCarol/tree/master/tutorial/chapters/ch5_enhanced_batchapp) github link, but a few snippets are worth being explained further.
 We will have a look at them at the following chapters.

 ## Accessing App Settings